ahmedkhan070/Image-Captioning/README.md

 # Image-Captioning
 Used CNN ( DenseNet201 ) and LSTM to make text of images

-Here's the updated README file with the reference to the "Show and Tell: A Neural Image Caption Generator" paper and mentioning the use of DenseNet201:

 ```markdown
 # Flickr8k Image Captioning using CNNs and LSTMs